Post-Judgment Matters

 Similarly, alimony awarded as part of a divorce decree can also be modified depending on the circumstances.
 A big enough change in income for either party can lead to a modification of alimony.
 If the party paying alimony receives a sizable raise, alimony can be increased.
 Likewise, if the party who is receiving alimony receives a large pay increase or obtains funds from new income streams, alimony can be decreased.

-Whenever circumstances arise such that one party believes a modification is warranted, the attorneys of Gray Eittreim Martin are well-positioned to advise our clients and argue for or against modifications or prior awards and agreements in the courtroom and at the negotiating table.
+Whenever circumstances arise such that one party believes a modification is warranted, the attorneys of Eittreim Martin Cutler, LLC are well-positioned to advise our clients and argue for or against modifications or prior awards and agreements in the courtroom and at the negotiating table.